Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_20_migrate_from_gen2_to_gen3/guide.en-gb.md

 > [!tabs]
 > Via the OVHcloud Control Panel
->> Navigate to your list of database services, click on the `...`{.action} button on the service line and click on the `Delete`{.action} button to permanently delete the service.
+>> Navigate to your list of database services, click the `...`{.action} button on the service line then click the `Delete`{.action} button to permanently delete the service.
 >>
 >> ![databases - delete the gen 2 service](images/databases_delete_1az.png){.thumbnail}
 >>